Making Pizza From Scratch: The Complete Guide

-Pizza is hugely popular in countless countries around the world.
-Unfortunately, an overwhelming majority of people buy pizza ready-to-eat from fast food outlets, or premade from supermarkets that require heating up at home.
+Pizza is hugely popular around the world.
+Unfortunately, an overwhelming majority of people buy pizza ready-to-eat from fast food outlets or premade from supermarkets.

 Many people seem to believe that pizza is difficult to make from scratch, particularly when it comes to the dough for making the base.
-In actual fact, pizza dough, pizza sauce and pizza toppings are all fairly straightforward to prepare at home and this page is devoted to explaining the process in the simplest of terms.
+In actual fact, pizza dough, pizza sauce and pizza toppings are all fairly straightforward to prepare at home.
+In this guide, I'll explain the process in the simplest terms.

-The first step is making the sauce, as it must cool down before it is used upon the pizza.
-Note that this can be done a day, or even two, in advance and the sauce may be refrigerated until required.
+The first step is making the sauce, as it must cool down before it is used on the pizza.
+Note that this can be done a day or two in advance, and the sauce may be refrigerated until it is needed.

 Easy Pizza Sauce Recipe

 Pizza sauce is tomato based and ideally should contain only the fewest of ingredients.
 If the pizza sauce is made to be too powerful in taste, it will overwhelm the flavours of the toppings and principal pizza ingredients.
 This is a quick and easy pizza sauce recipe, perfect for a wide variety of toppings.
 These quantities will provide sufficient sauce for 2 (12") pizzas.

 Prep time: 5 min

 Cook time: 25 min

 Yields: 2 medium to large pizza topping quantities